albi005/MaterialColorUtilities/README.md

 # Material Color Utilities for .NET

 This is a C# implementation of Google's [Material Color Utilities](https://github.com/material-foundation/material-color-utilities), that can be used to extract a color from an image and then generate a Material Design 3 color scheme.
+Also includes helpers for working with schemes.

 ## Install